Learn How to Propagate Spider Plants with these 5 simple methods and multiply them easily in your home for yourself or to gift to your friends!

 What are Spider Plant Babies or Spiderettes?

 After the plant establishes itself, it produces many runners that grow mini white flowers at the end.
 These flowers eventually make way for the tiny spider plants, also known as spiderettes.
-They generally appear when the days are shorter!
+They generally appear when the days are shorter (in autumn).

 This is the most common propagation method, and you can do it in a number of ways: